Thomcray/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## Task 0x04.C-More functions, more nested loops
-  1. Checks for uppercase character
+  0. Checks for uppercase character
-  2. Checks for a digit (0 through 9)
+  1. Checks for a digit (0 through 9)
-  3. Function that multiplies two integers
+  2. Function that multiplies two integers
-  4. Function that prints 0 to 9, followed by a new line
+  3. Function that prints 0 to 9, followed by a new line
+  4. Function that prints 0-9, followed by new line.
+Do not print 2 and 4